fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 ~~~~~~~~~~~~~~~

-The list of 'rid-identifiers' as part of the depend attribute MUST
+The list of 'rid-identifiers' specified as part of the depend attribute MUST
 be defined elsewhere in the SDP.
 If not, such definition MUST be
 considered as error and the entire 'rid' line MUST be rejected.

 # SDP Offer/Answer Procedures

-This section describes the SDP Offer/Answer [RFC3264] procedures.
+This section describes the SDP Offer/Answer [RFC3264] procedures for dealing
+with the 'rid' framework.

 ## Generating the Initial SDP Offer

-For each media description in the offer, the Offer MAY choose to
+For each media description in the offer, the offerer MAY choose to
-include one or more "a=rid:" lines to specify a profile for
+include one or more "a=rid" lines to specify a configuration profile for the given set of RTP Payload Types.
-media encoding.

-In order to constructs a given "a=rid" line, the offerer must follow
+In order to construct a given "a=rid" line, the offerer must follow
 the below steps:

 * It MUST generate a unique 'rid-identifier'.
-The chosen identifer
+The chosen identifier
   MUST be unique across all the media descriptions in the SDP Offer.

-* It MUST MUST list one or more Payload Types that will be impacted by the
+* It MUST list one or more Payload Types that will be impacted by the
-  'a=rid:' definition.
+  given 'a=rid' definition.
 The Payload Types chosen MUST either be defined as
-  part of rtpmap or fmtp specification.
-If not, the Offer MUST not generate
-  the "a=rid:" line.
+  part of "a=rtpmap" or "a=fmtp" attributes.
+If not, the Offer MUST not generate the "a=rid:" line.

-* The Offerer then chooses the specific 'rid-level' attributes to be applied
+* The Offerer then chooses the 'rid-level' attributes to be applied
   for the Payload Types listed.
-If 'fmtp' is also used to specifify media
-  specific paramterts, then the 'rid-level' attributes will further constrain
-  the equivalent 'fmtp' parameters for the given Payload Type.
+If 'a=fmtp' attribute is also used to provide media format specific parameters, then the 'rid-level' attributes will further constrain the equivalent 'fmtp' parameters for the given Payload Type.

+* If the offerer chooses to use 'rid-level' directional attributes, it MUST not
+  include their non directional equivalents.
+For example, if "max-send-width" and "max-recv-width" for specifying the spatial resolution are included, then its non directional equivalent, the "max-width" attribute, MUST not be included.
+Also, when including the directional 'rid-level' attributes, the offerer MUST specify attribute values for both the send and receive directions.

-It is RECOMMENDED that the Offerer include both "a=fmtp" and "a=rid" attrbutes
-in the offer for descrcibing the media encoding formats.
-This is done to
-ensure interoperability between the EndPoints that donot understand/support
-the 'rid' framework proposed in this specification.
+It is RECOMMENDED that the Offerers include both "a=fmtp" and "a=rid" attributes in the offer for describing the media encoding formats in the SDP.
+This is done to ensure interoperability between the EndPoints that donot understand/support the 'rid' framework proposed in this specification.

-## Answerer processsing the SDP Offer
+## Answerer processing the SDP Offer

-For each media description in the offer, and for each "a=rid:" attribute
+For each media description in the offer, and for each "a=rid" attribute
-in the media descrption , the receiver of the offer will perform the
+in the media description, the receiver of the offer will perform the
 following steps:

 ### Non 'rid' aware Answerer

 If the receiver doesn't support/understand the 'rid' framework proposed in this specification, the entire "a=rid" line is ignored following the standard
 RFC3264 Offer/Answer rules.
-Furher, if the offer lacked 'a=fmtp' attributes
-for the Payload Types included, the Answerer MAY either reject the entire
-media description or decide to assume default media format parameters
+Furthermore, if the offer lacked 'a=fmtp' attributes for the Payload Types included, the answerer MAY either reject the entire media description or decide to assume default media format parameters for the given RTP Payload Type.
-specific to the media codec identified by the rtpmap.

 ### 'rid' aware Answerer

 If the answerer supports 'rid' framework, below steps are executed, in
 order, for each "a=rid" line in a given media description:

-* Extract the rid-identifier from the "a=rid" line and verifies its uniqueness.
+* Extract the rid-identifier from the "a=rid" line and verify its uniqueness.
 In the case of duplicate, the entire "a=rid" line is rejected and MUST not be included in the SDP Answer.

-* As a next step, the list of payload types are verified against the list obtained from rtpmap and/or fmtp attributes.
-If there is no exact match for all the Payload Type listed in the "a=rid" line, then reject the "a=rid" line.
+* As a next step, the list of payload types are verified against the list obtained from "a=rtpmap" and/or "a=fmtp" attributes.
+If there is no exact match for all the Payload Type listed in the "a=rid" line, then remove the "a=rid" line.

-* On verifying the Payload type match, the answerer shall ensure the "rid-level" attributes listed are supported and syntactically well formed.
-In the case of error the "a=rid" line is rejected.
+* On verifying the Payload Type(s) matches, the answerer shall ensure the "rid-level" attributes listed are supported and syntactically well formed.
+In the case of error the "a=rid" line is removed.

-* If the 'depend' rid attribute is specified, the answerer MUST make sure the rid-identifiers listed unambguously match the rid-identifiers in the Offer.
+* If the 'depend' rid-level attribute is included, the answerer MUST make sure the rid-identifiers listed unambiguously match the rid-identifiers in the SDP offer.

-* If the media description contains "a=fmtp" attribute,the answerer proceeds to examine attribute values provided in the "rid-level" attributes are within the scope of their fmtp equivalents for a given Payload Type.
+* If the media description contains "a=fmtp" attribute, the answerer proceeds to examine that the attribute values provided in the "rid-level" attributes are within the scope of their fmtp equivalents for a given Payload Type.
 [[TODO : Add example for this]]

-The answerer shall proceed to construct SDP Answer for the SDP Offer once all
-the above steps are verified and result in success.

 ## Generating the SDP Answer

-The answerer
+Having performed the verification of the SDP offer as described in the Section XXXX, the answerer shall perform the following steps when generating the SDP
+answer.

+For each "a=rid" line:

+* If the offer has non-directional 'rid' attributes, the answerer MAY choose
+to specify their directional equivalents.
+For example, given max-width
+'rid-level' attribute in the offer, the answer MAY choose to replace it with
+their directional equivalents, i.e, the 'max-send-width' and 'max-recv-width' attributes.

+* The answerer MAY choose to modify specific 'rid-level' attribute value in the
+answer SDP.
+In such a case, the modified value MUST be lower than the ones
+specified in the offer

+* The answerer MUST NOT modify the 'rid-identifier' present in the offer.

+* The answerer is allowed to remove one or more Payload Types from a
+given 'a=rid' line.
+If the answerer chooses to remove all the Payload Types
+from an "a=rid" line, the answerer MUST remove the entire "a=rid" line.

+* In cases where the answerer is unable to support the payload configuration
+specified in a given "a=rid" line in the offer, the answerer MUST remove the
+corresponding "a=rid" line

-## Offering Processing of the SDP Answwr
+## Offering Processing of the SDP Answer

+The offerer shall follow the steps similar to answerer's offer processing with the following exceptions

+* The offerer MUST ensure that the 'rid-identifiers' aren't changed between the offer and the answer.
+If so, the offerer MUST consider the corresponding
+'a=rid' line as rejected.

+* If there exists changes in the 'rid-level' attribute values, the offerer MUST
+ensure that the modifications can be supported or else consider the "a=rid" line as rejected.

+* If the answer includes directional 'rid-level' attributes in the place of their non-directional equivalents, the offer MUST check to verify the attribute values are supportable or else MUST consider the "a=rid" line as rejected.

+* If the SDP answer contains any "rid-identifier" that doesn't match with
+the offer, the offerer MUST ignore the corresponding "a=rid" line.

 ## Modifying the Session

-# SDP Examples

-## Two simulcast streams with PT reuse

-This example shows and offer answer exchange where the offer propose to sendonly of two simulcast streams at 720P30 and 180P15.
-The answer accepts both of them.
+TODO

+# Usage of 'rid' in RTP

+The RTP fixed header includes the payload type number and the SSRC
+values of the RTP stream.
+RTP defines how you de-multiplex streams
+within an RTP session, but in some use cases applications need
+further identifiers in order to effectively map the individual
+RTP Streams to their equivalent payload configurations in the SDP.

+Approaches like [[BUNDLE]] allows Payload Type to be re-used across
+media descriptions in a RTP Session and provides a way to associate
+the received RTP Packet to a given media description via
+the Media Identifier (RFC5888) 'mid' RTP header extension.

+However, there lacks a mechanism to map the individual RTP Packets to
+a given media format specification within a media description in SDP
+when the Payload Types are reused in an RTP Session.

+Also there exists no mechanism to extend the Payload Type space in
+the RTP packet in the cases where the number of payload configurations possible exceed the available Payload Types in an RTP Session.

+To enable such mapping, this specification defines a new RTP header
+extension to include the 'rid-identifier'.
+This makes it possible for a receiver to associate received RTP packets with a specific media description,
+in which the receiver has assigned the 'rid-identifier' identifying a particular payload configuration, even if those "m=" lines are part of the same RTP session.

+## RTP 'rid' Header Extension

+The payload, containing the identification-tag, of the RTP 'rid-identifier' header extension element can be encoded using either the one-byte or two-byte header [RFC5285].
+The identification-tag payload is UTF-8 encoded, as in SDP.

+As the identification-tag is included in an RTP header extension, there should be some consideration about the packet expansion caused by the identification-tag.
+To avoid Maximum Transmission Unit (MTU) issues for the RTP packets, the
+header extension's size needs to be taken into account when the encoding media.
+Note, that set of header extensions included in the packet needs to be padded to the next 32-bit boundary using zero bytes [RFC5285].

+It is recommended that the identification-tag is kept short.
+Due to the properties of the RTP header extension mechanism, when using the one-byte header, a tag that is 1-3 bytes will result in that a minimal number of 32-bit words are used for the RTP header extension, in case no other header extensions are included at the same time.

 # Formal Grammar